drewlshoaf/closest/README.md

 - Add additional input validation to cleanse or reject malicious strings.
 - Add additional input validation for address string validity
 - Extensive use of callback patterns started to make debugging a little tricky.
 Consider promise-based patterns or use of debugging options.
+- We are currently only returning a single record (closest store) per the requirement, however, the solution can very easily return an entire set of records with a very simple modification.

 # install